mhogeweg/geopackage/README.md

 Esri's open source data streaming and transformation technology [koop](https://github.com/esri/koop) support exporting to GeoPackages.
 For more information on koop visit it's [project page on GitHub](https://github.com/esri/koop).
 Fork & contribute: koop is open source!

+## Directions Media Webinar on GeoPackages

+Directions Media [organized a webinar](http://www.directionsmag.com/webinars/view/learn-about-geopackage-a-new-ogc-standard-for-mobile-app-development/382140), where we presented our support for GeoPackage in ArcGIS.
+The recording of the webinar is available [online](http://vimeo.com/88285579).
+Our segment starts right around minute 16.

 ## Questions?

 Contact us at portal@esri.com for questions.